scipy-latinamerica/scipyla2017/docs/Call_for_Sponsors.md

 | Conference T-shirt with company/project/product logo *(separate fees may apply)* |   [+]    |   [+]    |   [+]    |   [+]    |   [+]    |

 ### Additional remarks

+Time slots to organize meetups prior to the SciPyLA 2017 conference will be allocated between December 2016 and April 2017.

 If interested in distributing stickers, brochure, T-shirts or other assets printed on paper as well as T-shirts of the conference with your company, project or